Automized/Proxyless-Snapchat-Username-Checker/README.md

-# Snapchat-Username-Checker
+# Proxyless-Snapchat-Username-Checker
 Checks snapchat usernames from a list inside a text file.
-Good for getting RARE/OG usernames on snapchat.
+Great for getting RARE/OG usernames on snapchat.

 ## Installation